I’ve been living and traveling around Croatia for 2 decades and write practical itineraries focused on what’s realistic in a short trip.

 Spring

-The upside of coming in spring is the fewer crowds.
+The upside of coming in the spring is fewer crowds.
 It’s shoulder season, before the general rush of tourists who come in summer, so you won’t have to contend with too many people on public transport, in public parks, or in bars.

 Summer